Pages

 The Software:

 What if I could record more than web stream?
+Could I identify more than one station?
 Was there any software which would enable me to do this?
-So I began to look into this and, in particular, at Virtual Audio Cable, but I had trouble configuring it to work with multiple instances of VLC Player.
-Then I would have needed to configure each VLC channel to play back individually.
-How would this all work?
-My brain cell struggles to get around this little piece of software at the best of times, so I began searching the internet for other software which might do the same thing, but more simply.
-I was pleased to find several programmes which did the job, but which one was best?
+I began to look into this and, to begin with, I looked at Virtual Audio Cable, but I had trouble configuring it to work with multiple instances of VLC Player.
+It would have been necessary to configure each VLC channel to play back different web streams.
+How could this be simplified?
+It didn't seem like an ideal solution.
+I began searching the internet for other software which might do the same thing, but more simply.
+Luckily, I found several programmes which did the job, but which one was best?
 Eventually I settled with StreamWriter.
-Let's say this was the least problematical of those I tried.
-It may not be the best solution but it seemed to do the job pretty well, so I stuck with it.
+Let's say this was the least problematical of those that I tried.
+It seemed to do the job pretty well, so I stuck with it.
+I just need to make sure that all streams begin recording at the same time.
+StreamWriter is able to do this.

 Any Audio Converter.
 Free audio conversion software